mjiang0225/Food-Inspection/README.md

 -	List of functions:

 makeRequest():
-Sends request to HTTP server and creates XMLHTTP instance getResult():
+Sends request to HTTP server and creates XMLHTTP instance;
+getResult():
 Uses obtained XMLHTTP request data and parses the request using JSON, logging the results of this to the console.
-It then pulls out the data by name, category, and zip code and converts these to uppercase, iterating through the entire file
+It then pulls out the data by name, category, and zip code and converts these to uppercase, iterating through the entire file;
 Search(s):
 Searches the document for names, categories, and zip codes by their element ID, then places these elements in a table presented in block display.
 It then clears the last results to prevent confusion.
 - Bugs/Roadmap: